 River rejuvenation may occur due to the following reason.

-- Change in base level.
 The base level is the lowest level to which the river can erode by running water.
-This is normally the sea level though the inland lakes can also be the base levels.
+This is normally the sea level through the inland lakes can also be the base levels.
 A horizontal layer of resistance rock can also be a temporary base level.
-Change of sea level may be due to the following three factors.
+Change in sea level may be due to the following three factors.

-- Regional or local uplift of land.
-If the section of land along the rivers course slowly rises, the river may be powerful enough to continue down cutting. the rising of land , increasing the gradient and making the river to flow swiftly.
+If the section of land along the course of the river slowly rises, the river may be powerful enough to continue down cutting.
+The rising of the land, increasing the gradient and making the river to flow swiftly.
 This increases its erosive power if originally the land was almost flat, A new narrow and deep valley may cut into the old valley forming a rejuvenated gorge.

-- Unequal regional subsidence of land.
-If the land along the course of the river start to sink unequally that is where the downstream side sink more than upstream side, an increase in gradient will occur causing the river to cut down more vigorously than before.
+If the land along the course of the river starts to sink unequally that is where the downstream side sinks more than the upstream side, an increase in gradient will occur causing the river to cut down more vigorously than before.